-1. Start Establishing Swim Team Calendar: MCSL reps voted for the swim meet schedule a few months ago, in July.
+1. Start Establishing Swim Team Calendar: MCSL reps vote for the next season's meet schedule in July.
 Check the website for dates and locations of the team's swim meets as well as league-wide meets (i.e., All-Stars).
 Put them on the team's calendar.
 Confirm the dates for the Reps' meetings; traditionally February through July on the 2nd Thursday of each month.
 Using these dates, as well as those of any team social events, determine whether there are dates which would require closure of the pool to the general membership.

 Also, set the team's practice schedule to reserve the pool time.
 These dates and times often need to be approved by the swim club's executive board and/or pool management.
 If the team uses an outside vendor for team photos, schedule with the photography company.

 - 2. Establish a Budget: Review last year's actual expenditures versus budgeted amounts.
 This will help to set the season's budget.
 Now is a good time to discuss with committee/coaches any additional items that need to be purchased as well as potential new events to include in the following season.
 If necessary, budget for the purchase of items for which the pool board may be able to contribute financially (ex. lane ropes, flags). - 3.
-Review Automation and Other Equipment: Confirm that the team has a working laptop and printer for the season, as well as copies of all necessary software.
+Review Automation and Other Equipment: Confirm that the team has a working laptop and printer for the season, as well as copies of all necessary software (Meet Manager).
+If you need a copy, send an email to automation@mcsl.org.
 Check to make sure that the starter is working and be sure to keep it plugged in continuously to keep the battery charged and in good working order. - 4.
 Determine Registration Fees: Decide whether or not to increase swim team registration dues based on budget.